-Page 8 of 16
+As part of the PLA and other contractual standard language, the Port shall endeavor to lower barriers to entry that may exist for recruits from Priority Hire zip codes that disqualify them for apprenticeship, Union membership, and/or employment such as issues related to transportation that include driver's license, access to a vehicle, and geographic proximity to jobsites.

-- E. For Covered Projects, the Designee shall ensure the availability of a Jobs Coordinator(s) to perform the following functions: maintain a database of pre-qualified Priority Workers for referral to work on a Covered Project; network with various work source centers, community, non-profit and faith-based organizations to facilitate the identification of priority workers; and facilitate referral and coordination around training and employment of Priority Workers between Contractors, Unions and training programs.
-In addition, the Designee shall explore development of a third party to manage regional Priority Hire efforts. - F. Per Resolution 3725, as amended, contracts \$1 million in value or greater requires Apprenticeship Utilization goals.
-The goal is no less than 15 percent of all contract labor hours are to be performed by Apprentices. - i.
-For individual projects, the Designee will determine the Apprenticeship Utilization goal and may consider such factors as project size, project duration, labor hours anticipated for the project, skills required, the likely crafts required for the project, historic utilization rates and Apprentice availability. - ii.
-The Designee shall establish aspirational percentage goals for Apprentices who are women and people of color using similar factors.
-Contractors may be allowed to offer utilization below the aspirational percentage goals by substituting other efforts to meet the intent of building a trained construction workforce for a portion of the utilization percentages for women and people of color. - G. When determining whether the percentage of priority hiring requirements has been achieved, the Designee shall exclude from the calculation labor hours performed by residents of states other than the state of Washington.
-The Designee shall track labor hours performed by residents of states other than the state of Washington and shall review this percentage annually with the previously established Regional Public Owners Group and any future regional priority hire advisory committee that may be established under a MOU with one or more other government entities with Priority Hire programs. - H. Per Resolution 3725, as amended, the Designee shall support the inclusion of Priority Hire provisions in the PLA standard language to be approved by the Commission Projects and Procurement Committee.
-In furthering Resolution 3725, as amended, Port staff will seek a MOU with regional partners to develop a framework to achieve operational efficiencies through uniform Priority Hire requirements and by sharing priority hire resources and data and advancing workforce development efforts. - I. The Port shall explore ways priority hire can be implemented on Port construction projects outside a Covered Project, where applicable.
+E. For Covered Projects, tThe Designee shall ensure the availability of a Jobs Coordinator(s) to perform the following functions: maintain a database of pre-qualified Priority Workers for referral to work on a Covered Projects; network with various work source centers, community, non-profit and faith-based organizations to facilitate the identification of Priority Workers; and facilitate referral and coordination around training and employment of Priority Workers between Contractors, Unions, lessee's, concessionaires, suppliers, and training programs.
+In addition, the Designee shall explore development of a third party to manage regional Priority Hire efforts.

+F. Per Resolution 3725, as amended, contracts \$1 million in value or greater requires apprenticeship utilization goals.
+The goal is no less than 15 percent of all contract labor hours are to be performed by apprentices.

+(1) For individual projects, the Designee will determine the apprenticeship utilization goal and may consider such factors as project size, project duration, labor hours anticipated for the project, skills required, the likely crafts required for the project, historic utilization rates and apprentice availability.

+(2) The Designee shall establish aspirational percentage goals for apprentices who are women and people of color using similar factors.
+Contractors may be allowed to offer utilization below the aspirational percentage goals by substituting other efforts to meet the intent of building a trained construction workforce for a portion of the utilization percentages for women and people of color.

+G. When determining whether the percentage of Priority Hire requirements has been achieved, the Designee shall exclude from the calculation labor hours performed by residents of states other than the state of Washington.
+The Designee shall track labor hours performed by residents of states other than the state of Washington and shall review this percentage annually with the previously established Regional Public Owners Group and any future regional Priority Hire advisory committee that may be established under an agreement MOU with one or more other government entities with Priority Hire programs.

-Page 9 of 16
+H.-Per Resolution 3725, as amended, the Designee shall support the inclusion of Priority Hire provisions in the PLA standard language to be approved by the Commission Projects and Procurement Committee.
+In furthering Resolution 3725, as amended, Port staff will seek an agreement MOU with regional partners to develop a framework to achieve operational efficiencies through uniform Priority Hire requirements and by sharing Priority Hire resources and data and advancing workforce development efforts.

+I. The Port shall explore ways Priority Hire can be implemented on Port construction projects outside a Covered Project, where applicable.

-SECTION 1.6 Program Evaluation
+SECTION 6.
+Program Evaluation.

-A. The Designee shall establish benchmarks and metrics to evaluate the program, such as project costs; completion times, workplace safety; utilization rates and graduation rates of Priority Workers, women and people of color from pre-apprentice and apprentice training programs; and changes in the percentage of dollars paid to Women and Minority Business Enterprises (WMBE) contractors working on Covered Projects.
+A. The Designee shall establish benchmarks and metrics to evaluate the program, such as project or procurement costs; completion times, workplace safety; utilization rates and graduation rates of Priority Workers, women and people of color from pre-apprentice and apprentice training programs; and changes in the amount of contracting dollars paid to percentage of dollars paid to Small Business and Women and Minority Business Enterprises (WMBE) contractors firms working on Covered Projects and the number of Small Business and WMBE firms under contract.